TheLeoP/join-desktop/README.md

 - Speak and Location pushes are received but don't work as expected because of Electron limitations.
 - MMS support for messages.
 - Custom commands
-- Using remote Join settings shared by all of the other apps
 - EventGhost or Node-RED integration
 - Menu with notifications from other devices
-- Push history
+- HTTP server available in Local Network to be able to communicate with this Join app within a Local Network.
+- Other features not present in all of the non-Android Join applications (exposing PC file system remotely, sending status updates, sending notifications to other devices, etc)

 ## Special thanks